redis/redis/README.md

 replication.c
 ---

-This is one of the most complex files inside Redis Community Edition, it is recommended to approach it only after getting a bit familiar with the rest of the code base.
+This is one of the most complex files inside Redis, it is recommended to approach it only after getting a bit familiar with the rest of the code base.
-In this file there is the implementation of both the master and replica role of Redis Community Edition.
+In this file there is the implementation of both the master and replica role of Redis.

 One of the most important functions inside this file is `replicationFeedSlaves()` that writes commands to the clients representing replica instances connected to our master, so that the replicas can get the writes performed by the clients: